12 Best Photography Spots for Classical Sydney Skyline

 ultra-wide or wide-angle lens for this spot as the Harbour Bridge is very close.

-Milson's Point on Google Map.
+Milson's Point on maps:

 Spot 4: Sydney Harbour Bridge Pylon Lookout